dromara/newcar/packages/core/README.md

 # @newcar/core

-The core of newcar animation engine
+The core of newcar animation engine.